Raffi Cavoukian, C.M., O.B.C.

 His recent work includes the CD, Motivational Songs, a collection of diverse songs for educators, parents and policy makers and companion album to the new Child Honouring online course — an interdisciplinary course in conscious living based on the Child Honouring Covenant and 9 principles.

 In 2020 Raffi took on a new project—producing an album by new children’s singer Lindsay Munroe, I Am Kind: Songs for Unique Children.
 The mother of three kids with autism, Lindsay has created a beautiful album of engaging, positive songs for young children.
+A follow-up album was released in 2021, Frogs And Birds: Songs of Kindness and Caring.
 As well as producing, Raffi sings along with Lindsay on a number of songs.